The Conversation Product Marketing Keeps Avoiding

 The Three Conversations PMM Keeps Not Having

-There’s a pattern across the PMM alignment failures that show up most often.
-They tend to cluster around three recurring conversations that the function systematically avoids.
-The reason isn’t laziness.
-It’s a reasonable desire to preserve relationships and avoid conflict in a cross-functional role where political capital matters.
+The alignment failures I see most often cluster around three recurring conversations the function systematically avoids.
+The reason isn't laziness.
+It's a reasonable instinct to protect relationships in a cross-functional role where political capital is finite and takes real time to rebuild.

 The conversation with product about what the market actually needs.
-PMM sits at the intersection of market signal and product roadmap, which means they often know things the product team doesn’t want to hear: that the differentiator the team is most proud of isn’t the one buyers care about, that the roadmap priority doesn’t map to the buying criteria in the segment they’re trying to win, that the messaging the product leader loves internally isn’t landing externally.
+PMM sits at the intersection of market signal and product roadmap, which means they frequently know things the product team doesn't want to hear: that the differentiator the engineering team is proudest of isn't the one buyers care about, that the roadmap priority doesn't map to the buying criteria in the segment you're trying to win, that the messaging the CPO loves internally isn't landing externally.
 These are hard conversations.
-They require PMM to push back on people with more organizational authority, in a domain the product team considers its own.
-So instead, PMM shapes the message around the roadmap rather than challenging the roadmap itself, and the positioning ends up orphaned from the market reality it was supposed to reflect.
+They require pushing back on people with more organizational authority, in a domain the product team considers its own.
+So instead of having them, PMM shapes the message around the roadmap rather than challenging the roadmap itself.
+The positioning ends up orphaned from the market reality it was supposed to reflect, and nobody says it out loud.

 The conversation with sales about why off-message selling is costing deals.
-Most PMMs know their sales org goes off-message.
-They know which reps lead with discounting instead of value.
-They know which teams are still pitching last year’s narrative in a competitive landscape that has shifted.
-But calling it out directly feels like a turf war: marketing criticizing sales, the classic dysfunction.
-So the conversation doesn’t happen.
-PMM builds more content instead, hoping the next battle card lands where the last three didn’t.
-The root problem, which is a conversation problem, stays untouched.
+Most PMMs know exactly which reps go off-message.
+They know who leads with discounting instead of value, who pitches last year's narrative in a competitive landscape that has shifted, who hasn't internalized the ICP definition well enough to disqualify the wrong opportunities.
+But naming it directly feels like a turf war: marketing criticizing sales, the classic dysfunction.
+So the conversation doesn't happen.
+PMM builds more content instead, hoping the next battlecard lands where the last three didn't.
+The root problem, a conversation problem, stays untouched.

-The conversation with leadership about what PMM is actually being held accountable for.
-This is the most avoided conversation of the three, and the most consequential.
-PMM operates in a measurement vacuum at many companies, contributing to things that are hard to attribute and evaluated on outputs that don’t fully capture impact.
-The ambiguity isn’t accidental; it’s the residue of a conversation that never happened.
-PMM didn’t push leadership to define what success looks like.
-Leadership didn’t push PMM to name it.
+The conversation with leadership about what PMM is actually accountable for.
+This is the most avoided of the three, and the most expensive.
+PMM operates in a measurement vacuum at most companies, contributing to things that are hard to attribute and evaluated on outputs that don't capture real impact.
+The ambiguity isn't accidental.
+It's the residue of a conversation that never happened.
+PMM didn't push leadership to define what success looks like.
+Leadership didn't push PMM to name it.
 Both parties avoided the discomfort.
-The result is a function that can’t make the case for its own value because it never agreed on what that value was supposed to be.
+The result is a function that can't make the case for its own value because it never agreed on what that value was supposed to be.

 Why PMM Avoids Them and What That Costs

-The avoidance isn’t irrational.
-PMM is a cross-functional role that depends on relationships across the org with product, sales, CS, and leadership to get anything done.
-Pushing back on a product VP or calling out a sales leader’s off-message behavior carries real risk.
-The political cost of a conversation that goes badly can outlast the launch it was supposed to support.
+The avoidance isn't irrational.
+PMM depends on relationships across the organization to get anything done.
+Pushing back on a product VP or naming a sales leader's off-message behavior carries real political risk.
+A conversation that goes badly can outlast the launch it was supposed to support.

 What Changes When PMM Treats This as Conversation Work

-The operational shift isn’t dramatic.
-It doesn’t require restructuring the team or redesigning the planning process.
-It requires PMM to make a different choice about how they show up in specific moments that recur constantly.
+The operational shift isn't dramatic.
+It doesn't require restructuring the team or redesigning the planning process.
+It requires PMM to make a different choice about how to show up in specific moments that recur constantly, and to prepare for those moments instead of arriving empty-handed.

-In product reviews, it means raising the market signal that contradicts the roadmap priority, not as a challenge to product’s judgment, but as the input product needs to make a well-informed call.
-Fisher’s framework here is useful: the goal isn’t to win the conversation, it’s to change what’s possible in it.
-A PMM who enters a product review with a specific, evidence-based argument about a buyer behavior that the roadmap doesn’t account for is doing something fundamentally different from a PMM who presents positioning options and waits for feedback.
+In product reviews, it means arriving with a specific, evidence-based argument about buyer behavior the roadmap doesn't account for, not as a challenge to product's judgment, but as the input product needs to make a well-informed call.
+Fisher's framework is useful here: the goal isn't to win the conversation, it's to change what's possible in it.
+A PMM who enters a product review with buyer quotes and a pipeline analysis connecting deal losses to a specific capability gap is doing something categorically different from one who presents positioning options and waits for feedback.

 In sales enablement, it means designing for conversation rather than coverage.
-The instinct is to build comprehensive content and distribute it widely.
-But the reps who go off-message aren’t doing it because they lack information.
-They’re doing it because they haven’t had a conversation in which the narrative became their own, where they argued with it, tested it, found the version of it that fits how they sell.
+Reps who go off-message aren't doing it because they lack information.
+They're doing it because they haven't had a conversation in which the narrative became their own, where they argued with it, tested it against real objections, and found the version that fits how they sell.
 Enablement built around that kind of exchange looks different from a slide deck and a recording.
-It looks like structured practice, direct feedback, and a PMM who is willing to say “that framing doesn’t match what we’re trying to accomplish” when it doesn’t.
+It looks like structured practice, direct feedback, and a PMM who is willing to say 'that framing doesn't match what we're trying to accomplish' when it doesn't.

 In leadership conversations, it means naming the accountability question before leadership raises it, or stops raising it and quietly concludes the answer.
-PMMs who proactively define what they’re accountable for, and what evidence will confirm or challenge their impact, operate from a fundamentally different position than those who wait to be evaluated on criteria they didn’t set.
-This is part of what it means to build an operating system for GTM scale: not just infrastructure and process, but the internal credibility to influence how that infrastructure gets built and measured.
+PMMs who proactively define what they're accountable for, and what evidence will confirm or challenge their impact, operate from a fundamentally different position than those who wait to be evaluated on criteria they didn't set.
+This is part of what it means to build the operational infrastructure for GTM scale: not just process and rhythm, but the internal credibility to shape how that infrastructure gets measured.

 The Conversation Is Already Happening

-Changing that doesn’t require a new framework or a reorganization.
-It requires PMM to show up differently in the conversations that are already on the calendar, and to schedule the ones that aren’t.
+The short-term discomfort of having these conversations is real.
+So is the long-term consequence of avoiding them.
+A function that consistently defers the hard exchange in favor of producing more content eventually loses the credibility to have the conversation at all.
+Changing that doesn't require a new framework or a reorganization.
+It requires PMM to show up differently in the conversations already on the calendar, and to schedule the ones that aren't.

 BlindSpot works with PMM leaders and GTM teams at growth-stage B2B SaaS companies to close exactly this kind of gap: the space between what the function produces and the influence it actually carries.
 If your team is doing the work but struggling to make it land internally, that's a conversation worth having.
 Contact BlindSpot to talk through what's getting in the way.